nesi/support-docs/docs/Scientific_Computing/Supported_Applications/GATK.md

 ## GATK-Picard

-<span class="ILfuVd"><span class="hgKElc">GATK versions 4.0 or higher
-all contains a copy of the Picard toolkit, you will not need to separately load the Picard module.
+GATK versions 4.0 or higher all contains a copy of the Picard toolkit, you will not need to separately load the Picard module.
 To run GATK-picard commands, use:
-</span></span>

     gatk <picard function> <options>